top of page

 Poppy was transfered to Center for Wildlife for care from a rehabilitation facility in Connecticut after numerous failed attempts at release.
 Poppy was found as a juvenile after her mother was struck by a car.

 Poppy loves climbing the many climbing structures in her enclosure and creating comfortable den space to snuggle up for a nap.
+She is particularly fond of acorns, one of the many tasty snacks porcupine naturally forage for in the wild!

 IMG_0330 (2).jpg